Aleksandar Ranković: Socialist Autonomous Province of Kosovo

 A state of emergency that existed throughout Yugoslavia until 1948 was maintained in Kosovo till the middle of the 1960s.
 Kosovo Albanians were singled out for harsher treatment as they had resisted the reinstatement of Yugoslav control after the end of the Second World War.
 President Tito granted the security forces of Ranković the task to bring Albanians under control.
 Ranković supported a centralised Soviet style system.
 He was against the Albanian population gaining further autonomy in Kosovo and Ranković had misgivings and a strong dislike of Albanians.
 Kosovo was seen by Ranković as a security threat for the country and its unity.

 Following the Yugoslav-Soviet Union split (1948), local Albanians were viewed by the state as possible collaborators of pro-Soviet Albania and consequently Kosovo became an area of focus for the secret service and police force under Ranković.
 During Ranković's campaign, members of the Albanian intelligentsia were targeted, whereas thousands of other Albanians underwent trials and were jailed for "Stalinism".
 Ranković was one of Tito's close political and influential associates that oversaw the purges of communists accused of being pro-Stalin following the Soviet-Yugoslav split.
-The secret police operating in the Socialist Republic of Macedonia, Montenegro and Serbia were under the full control of Ranković, unlike in Bosnia, Croatia and Slovenia, due to national tensions in the organisation.
+The secret police operating in the People's Republic of Macedonia, Montenegro and Serbia were under the full control of Ranković, unlike in Bosnia, Croatia and Slovenia, due to national tensions in the organisation.
 Ranković was considered as a figure of conservative political elements within Yugoslavia that did not favour democratisation or reform.

 Between 1945–1966, Ranković upheld Serbian minority control of mainly Albanian inhabited Kosovo through repressive anti-Albanian policies by the secret police.
-In Kosovo, the period 1947-1966 is colloquially known as "the Ranković era".
+In Kosovo, the period 1947–1966 is colloquially known as "the Ranković era".
 During this time Kosovo became a police state under Ranković and his secret police force.
 Policies promoted by Serb nationalists were employed against Albanians by Ranković that involved terrorisation and harassment.
 These efforts were undertaken through the pretense of illegal weapons searches or police actions that involved torture and the death of alleged and real political opponents, often referred to as "irredentists".
 To a lesser extent, Ranković also undertook similar campaigns toward the Hungarians of Vojvodina and Muslims of Sandžak.
 Ranković along with other Serb communist members opposed the recognition of Bosniak nationality.